 We can grant Chartered Internal Auditor status

-As a chartered institute, we are able to grant the status of Chartered Internal Auditor to members who have either completed our IIA Advanced Diploma or been assessed via our chartered by experience route.
+As a chartered institute, we are able to grant the status of Chartered Internal Auditor to members who have either completed our approved qualification or been assessed via our chartered by experience route.

 These members can use the designation CMIIA, showing that they have achieved the highest professional standing for internal auditors in the UK and Ireland.
 Chartered Internal Auditors who have also been granted Fellowship of the IIA can use the designation CFIIA.